Amway Grand Plaza Hotel

 Amway Grand Plaza Hotel is located in Grand Rapids, Michigan and is named after Amway Corporation, which is based in nearby Ada Township.

 Originally known as The Pantlind Hotel (founded in 1913), the Amway Grand Plaza Hotel reopened in 1981 after extensive renovations done by Marvin DeWinter & Associates, including the addition of a 29-story glass tower.
 The Pantlind's designers Warren & Wetmore were inspired by the work of the Scottish neoclassical architect Robert Adam.
 During its prime years, the hotel was consistently rated as one of the top ten hotels in the US.

 The hotel is owned by AHC+Hospitality, a subsidiary of Amway's holding company Alticor.
-Amway Grand Plaza Hotel is a member of the Curio Collection by Hilton, an affiliation which began in 2016.
+Amway Grand Plaza Hotel is a member of the Curio Collection by Hilton, an affiliation that began in 2016.
 The hotel was also inducted into Historic Hotels of America, an official program of the National Trust for Historic Preservation, in 2012.